Quickstart#

 Profiling is the process of collecting performance counters from a GPU application during execution.
 ROCm Compute Profiler captures detailed metrics regarding kernel execution, memory usage, roofline analysis, and hardware utilization to facilitate performance understanding and optimization.

-The following examples reference sample applications available in the samples folder of the GitHub repository: ROCm/rocm-systems
+The following examples reference sample applications located in the samples folder of the GitHub repository: ROCm/rocm-systems

 Compile HIP sample:: Build the HIP sample into an executable named ‘vcopy’